ryanduchin/music-video-collector/README.md

 - [X] Feed option: Subscribe to channels AND/OR users, gets fed into your feed (your channels)
 - [X] Feed option: Top Staff picks
 - [X] Feed option: top liked videos (across entire site)
+- [X] add 'add-to-playlist' button onto thumbnails
 - [ ] *** Playback speed controls!
 - [ ] *** Advanced video views - cinema view(background dark)
 - [ ] *** Advanced video views - INDEX ALL VIDEO RENDERS view (no images)
 - [ ] Search for users/playlists/posts by any fields (if time)

+Optimization:
+- [ ] add to playlist toggle subview on/off
 - [ ] re-ordering/optimizing the feeds ordered-by (user/playlist/post)
-- [X] add 'add-to-playlist' button onto thumbnails
 - [ ] user show page has that user's likes (might be a bit hard with little payoff)

 Not going to get to: